-AAMC shall submit to OIG a written report on its compliance with the CIA requirements for each of the five Reporting Periods (Annual Report).
+Apria shall submit to OIG a written report on its compliance with the CIA requirements for each of the five Reporting Periods (Annual Report).
 Each Annual Report shall include, at a minimum, the following information:

-- 1. any change in the identity, position description, or other noncompliance job responsibilities of the Compliance Officer; a current list of the Compliance Committee members, a current list of the Audit and Compliance Committee members who are responsible for satisfying the Board compliance obligations, and a current list of the Certifying Employees, along with the identification of any changes made during the Reporting Period to the Compliance Committee, Audit and Compliance Committee, and Certifying Employees; - 2. the dates of each report made by the Compliance Officer to the Audit and Compliance Committee (written documentation of such reports shall be made available to OIG upon request); - 3. the Audit and Compliance Committee resolution required by Section III.A.3 and a description of the documents and other materials reviewed by the Audit and Compliance Committee, as well as any additional steps taken, in its oversight of the compliance program and in support of making the resolution;
+- 1. any change in the identity, position description, or other noncompliance job responsibilities of the Compliance Officer; a current list of the Compliance Committee members, a current list of the Board members who are responsible for satisfying the Board compliance obligations, and a current list of the Certifying Employees, along with the identification of any changes made during the Reporting Period to the Compliance Committee, Board, and Certifying Employees; - 2. a description of any changes to the written process for Certifying Employees to follow in order to complete the certification required by Section III.A.4; - 3. the dates of each report made by the Compliance Officer to the Board (written documentation of such reports shall be made available to OIG upon request); - 4. the Board resolution required by Section III.A.3 and a description of the documents and other materials reviewed by the Board, as well as any additional steps taken, in its oversight of the compliance program and in support of making the resolution;